-- We work within the Norfolk Safeguarding Children Board guidelines. - We have a copy of 'What to do if you're worried a child is being abused' for parents and staff and all staff are familiar with what to do if they have concerns. - We notify the registration authority (Ofsted) of any incident or accident and any changes in our arrangements which may affect the wellbeing of children or where an allegation of abuse is made against a member of staff.
-[See appendix two for contact number].
+- We work within the Norfolk Children's Advice & Duty Service (CADS) and Norfolk Safeguarding Children Partnership (NSCP) guidelines. - We have a copy of 'What to do if you're worried a child is being abused' for parents and staff and all staff are familiar with what to do if they have concerns.

-- Contact details for the local National Society for the Prevention of Cruelty to Children (NSPCC) are also kept.
+- We notify the registration authority (Ofsted) of any incident or accident and any changes in our arrangements which may affect the wellbeing of children or where an allegation of abuse is made against a member of staff.
+[See appendix two for contact number]. - Contact details for the local National Society for the Prevention of Cruelty to Children (NSPCC) are also kept.
 [See appendix two for contact number] - If a referral is to be made to the local authority social care department, we act within the area's Safeguarding Children and Child Protection guidance in deciding whether we must inform the child's parents at the same time.